cocot-gf/Logisim-BIG-TTL-CMOS-Library/README.md

 # Project objectives
 * Cover the 74 series from 00 to 899 as much as possible.
 * Reproduce the behavior of the real thing as much as possible.
+The development was based on Logisim 2.7.1, then extended to the CMOS4000 series and ported to Logisim-evolution.

 # File type and Extension
 Although both software programs use the native file extension ".circ", the formats they can open are distinctly different, which is why Logisim-evolution's libraries are explicitly listed with the ".cricevo" extension.